autonomical1/ObsidianBackup/AP Computer Science A/Test 3 Corrections.md

 23.
 	Correct: C
-	Explanation: Since the first line gets the index of the first value with fish in it, it
+	Explanation: Since the first line gets the index of the first value with fish in it, it will remove that value and the one after it.